Enrolled bill rule

-The enrolled bill rule is a principle of judicial interpretation of rules of procedure in legislative bodies.
+The enrolled bill rule is a principle of judicial interpretation of rules of procedure in legislative bodies and rule of recognition.
 Under the doctrine, once a bill passes a legislative body and is signed into law, the courts assume that all rules of procedure in the enactment process were properly followed.
 That is, "[i]f a legislative document is authenticated in regular form by the appropriate officials, the court treats that document as properly adopted."